 Puppy Potty Training Tips

-There is a difference between a puppy having a potty accident and a puppy that submissive pees.
-A puppy that pees out of fear is different from normal potty training and should be addressed separately.
-Does your puppy pee when you reach to pet them?
-Does your puppy pee during play?
-This may be submissive peeing.
+There is a difference between a puppy potty training accident and a puppy that submissive pees.
+A puppy that pees out of fear is different from normal puppy potty training and should be addressed separately.
+If your puppy pees when you reach to pet them or during play, this may be submissive peeing.
 It is also important to rule out any medical problems.
-If your puppy is peeing more often then you think they should (on average a puppy can hold their bladder an hour for every month old they are) and there has been no excitement in their regular routine, then make sure you take them to your vet to check for a urine or bladder infection.
+If your puppy is peeing more often then you think they should (on average a puppy can hold their bladder an hour for every month old they are) and there has been no excitement in their regular routine, then make sure to take them to your vet to check for a urine or bladder infection.

 Puppy potty training is a process and can be frustrating at times, but above all else remember they are learning too.
 When your puppy goes potty in their crate don’t get angry or frustrated, instead think back; what was puppy doing last?
 Did they just meet someone new?
 Go someplace new?
-Excitement and stress are major factors in why puppies eliminate and even though they “just went out,” it’s probably best to make that extra trip.
+Excitement and stress are major accident factors when working on puppy potty training.
+Even though they “just went out,” it’s probably best to make that extra trip.